OPEN CALL - CLOSING 25th OCTOBER 2025

 How to apply

-Our open call closes on the 30th March.
+Our open call for this Kickstart Weekend closes on the 25th October.
 Please spread the word!
 To apply, please complete the open call application form here:

 Open Call Application Form